-Yet the miracle of marriage isn’t found in the stumbling; we can manage that all by ourselves.
-The miracle appears in the rising, in the rebirth of love, in the rekindling of the flame, in an ability to forgive that stretches from the cross of Calvary to the creased sheets of the marriage bed!
+Yet the miracle of marriage isn’t found in the stumbling.
+We can manage that all by ourselves.
+The miracle appears in the rising, in the rebirth of love, and in the rekindling of the flame.
+It’s also in the ability to forgive that stretches from the cross of Calvary to the creased sheets of the marriage bed!

 Realize that I am as human as you are.
 I am neither perfect nor a pattern; I am just a brother raised up in the body of Christ to help fight the plague of pain.
 That plague may have dulled your eyes and attacked your heart, but by God’s grace and mercy, I am here to pray for you.

 I am praying for your fears and inhibitions.
 Plus, I am praying for your frustrations and limitations.
 I want your house to be a home.
 I want your wife to be your friend.
 When you lie down at night and wrap your weary body in the soft sheets of your marriage relationship, I want you to be at rest.